Special Study Articles

 As we think further about these matters, I want to make a few points for clarity:

-However, it may seem ironic, but all immorality makes sense within a biblical worldview because 1) this means there is a standard of right and wrong to which we are amenable, and 2) God gives us the ability to make free will moral choices.
-Darwinists deny both of these.
+It may seem ironic, but all immorality makes sense within a biblical worldview because 1) this means there is a standard of right and wrong to which we are amenable, and 2) God gives us the ability to make free will moral choices.
 If homosexual practice is a moral issue, then there must be a standard to which we may appeal, and it must be something that is chosen.
-If it is not a moral issue, and if there is no standard at all, then opposing it or not opposing the practice would be neither here nor there.
-If there is a standard, as we fully believe, then we need to know what that standard says.
+On the other hand, if the opposition to homosexual practice is universally immoral (i.e., it is always wrong everywhere to oppose homosexual practice as modern culture seems to be supporting), then there must be a standard to which those who support the practice may appeal to show that those who oppose it are wrong.
+What would that standard be?
+If it is not a moral issue at all, and if there is no standard at all, then opposing or not opposing the practice would be neither here nor there.
+It would be a matter of one’s personal preference, in which case neither side should condemn the other (e.g., opposing it should not bring charges of bigotry because it would be a personal preference).
+If there is a standard, as we fully believe, then we need to know what that standard says and seek to abide by it.

 Let us, then, delve further into understanding the nature of this issue: